FaridZelli/FaridZelli/README.md

 # Farid Zellipour

-🐲 Open-source software advocate, music lover and audio nerd
+🦚 Source-first software ([SFS](https://www.futo.org/about/futo-statement-on-opensource/)) advocate, art lover and audio nerd
-🦚 Terrible artist, loves art
-👻 I'm not a ghost!
-My DMs are always open on [Telegram](https://t.me/FaridZelli) and [Matrix](https://matrix.to/#/@zinhar:matrix.im)
-🍃 You can also reach out to me at faridzelli@gmail.com
+📨 You can reach out to me at faridzelli@gmail.com

 ## I'm currently working on:
 - 🥀 **Rudaba music player** (TBA)